amanda-donini/SQL_Project_Ironhack/README.md

 - database.ipynb
     File that creates the SQL tables with sqlalchemy and mysql connector python.

-- comments_df.csv
-    csv file generated in the scraper_modified.ipynb file, to import the information from costs to tableau to make the analyses of the first business question and the data visualization from that question..

-- costs_df.csv
+- csv files
-    csv file generated in the scraper_modified.ipynb file, to import the information from costs to tableau to make the analyses of the second business question and the data visualization from that question.
+    csv files generated in the scraper_modified.ipynb file, to import the information to tableau to make the analyses of the business questions and the data visualization from the questions.

 - ERD_Schema.pdf
     file with the design of the tables generated in SQL and it's connexions.

-- .sql
+- making_db.sql
       the SQL file with the schema for the tables.